AbhAsg09/20MIS0158_Backend/README.md

 -  Run
 - `docker-compose build`
 - `docker-compose up`
 - *Side Note- If it doesn't run in the first try, retry after ''Ctrl+C*

+  **Hosted**
+  - This has been hosted to collect data at render.
+  - To connect to render psql database run-
+  - `PGPASSWORD=fJomBjck74yooAnOeqdZF7hUbhAOXndl psql -h dpg-cqru6ndumphs73cqo98g-a.oregon-postgres.render.com -U abhishek youtube_videos_lf49`